joelambert/CSSAnimationKeyframeEvents/README.md

 > The browser can optimize concurrent animations together into a single reflow and repaint cycle, leading to higher fidelity animation.
 For example, JS-based animations synchronized with CSS transitions.

 This enables us to work out when a keyframe ought to have occured and raise a suitable event.

+# Contributing

+Contribution is welcomed but to make it easier to accept a pull request here are some guidelines:

+- 	Please make all changes into the source files found under `js/src`.
+You can then use the build tool (PHP script found at `./build/build`) to create the concatenated and minified files.

+- 	Please [camelCase](http://en.wikipedia.org/wiki/CamelCase) your variables, especially if they are used in the options object.

 # License